higuoxing/ssuri/README.md

 ## Shadowsocks Utilities

-> A collection of tools for managing shadowsocks from command line.
+> A collection of tools for processing shadowsocks configuration from command line.